-Languages Subject Leader: Mrs Jessop
+Languages Subject Leader: Mrs Wheatley

 At Durham Lane Primary School, we see language learning as an important part of every child’s development and their understanding of the wider world.
 We aim to offer high quality learning opportunities which give our pupils the chance to explore different cultures and languages.
 Our main

 programme of MFL teaching is delivered in French in Key Stage Two, although we also explore other languages in an informal way throughout school.
 During their time at Durham Lane, children gain an appreciation and curiosity for other languages by learning songs, stories and greetings from other languages and by participating in whole school celebrations of languages in assemblies.
 We aim to foster a love of language learning and to give our pupils the confidence needed to enjoy communicating using languages other than their own.